 Sustainable

-Door drops conserve natural resources thanks to a functioning circular economy.
+Door drops conserve natural resources due to a well-functioning circular economy.

 Symbolfoto: Im Wald.
 Die Sonne blitzt zwischen den Bäumen hindurch.